Author: Susan Mackey Collins-Guest Blogger

 So, I took down the clock.

 It didn’t take long for someone to notice.
 A hand went up.
-Of course the student wanted to know where my clock had gone.
+Of course, the student wanted to know where my clock had gone.
 He seemed shocked when I told him we would no longer have a clock in the room.
-Now, I know what you are thinking – there are clocks on computers, students can wear watches, and in some schools students can even check their cell phones, but all of these are individual clocks.
+Now, I know what you are thinking—there are clocks on computers, students can wear watches, and in some schools, students can even check their cell phones, but all of these are individual clocks.
 The one clock on the wall that all students focused on was gone.
 It was missing.
 It was no more.
 You see, when even just one student began looking at the clock, all other eyes would follow.
 The center piece of time ticking away was removed and with it, so was their wandering attention.

-At first the students complained, but their complaints didn’t last long.
+At first, the students complained, but their complaints didn’t last long.
 I cannot tell you how many students I’ve had say to me, “Time just flies when we are in this class.”
 Now, I’d like to, of course, take part of the credit for that by believing my class is simply so enjoyable that the time flies by, but I know that is only a small part of what they mean.
 When the students stopped being clock watchers, they became more engaged in what was going on in the room.
 When people are busy, time does go by fast.
 My students became busy learners rather than time watchers.

 I am on my fourth year of having a classroom with no clock, and I will never go back.
 When a substitute is invited into my classroom, I always leave a note or message to let him or her know where the clock is hidden.
 Sometimes I must pull out the clock for timed assignments or group projects that need a timer, but the clock never hangs from the wall.
-Each year as I get a new class of students, I wait to see how long it will take for one of the students to comment on the absence of my time piece.
+Each year as I get a new class of students, I wait to see how long it will take for one of the students to comment on the absence of my timepiece.
 Most adjust quickly to the clock being gone, but there are always a few who cannot believe a classroom could exist without a clock.
 I even had one student go out and buy me a clock; I was quick to tell him how much I loved the gift and how I would proudly hang the clock in my kitchen at my house.

 Time is precious; time is much too precious to waste just watching it tick by and that’s a lesson even the students enjoy learning.